SHARE OF MODEL: THE METRIC THAT REPLACES SEO RANKINGS

 Some of the most common SEO recommendations have near-zero effect on AI visibility.

 llms.txt files.
 The concept is sound: a text file at your domain root that tells AI how to describe your company.
-In practice, empirical data shows a 0.1% request rate across 62,100 AI bot hits.
-XGBoost analysis across 300,000 domains found zero correlation between having an llms.txt file and being cited by AI models.
-No major AI platform formally uses it as an input.
+In practice, monitoring of more than 500 million AI bot visits found exactly 408 llms.txt fetches, Google confirmed it will not support the standard, and SE Ranking's citation-prediction model trained on 300,000 domains got MORE accurate when llms.txt was removed as a variable.
+In one controlled rollout, 8 of 9 sites saw zero traffic change after deploying it.
 It takes 30 minutes to create and costs nothing, so there is no reason not to have one.
-But it is not a primary driver.
-Treat it as a checkbox, not a strategy.
+But it is not a driver.
+We published the full evidence file on this.

 Keyword density.
 Traditional keyword optimization performs poorly in GEO-bench testing.
 AI models do not count keyword frequency.
 They evaluate semantic relevance, factual density, and source authority.
 Stuffing a page with your target keyword does not increase AI citations.